CS2103AUG2016-T16-C3/main-old/docs/UserGuide.md

 Format: `#help [#<command>]`

 > Shows complete help<br>
-If a command is specified, then shows help for that command only Help is also shown if you enter an incorrect command, like `asdf`
+If a command is specified, then shows help for that command only<br>
+Help is also shown if you enter an incorrect command, like `asdf`

 Examples: